History of Ivanka Trump in Timeline

 In 2014, Ivanka Trump reappeared as a guest judge on season 4 of Project Runway All Stars.

-In 2014, Richard Prince received a $36,000 payment for a work depicting Ivanka Trump, which he later returned in 2017 as a protest.
+In 2014, the artist Richard Prince received a $36,000 payment for a work depicting Ivanka Trump as a protest against her father.

-In October 2015, Ivanka Trump admitted mixed feelings about her father's presidential ambitions, expressing love as a citizen but acknowledging complications as a daughter.
+In October 2015, Ivanka Trump expressed mixed feelings about her father's presidential ambitions, stating she loved what he was doing as a citizen but found it more complicated as a daughter.

 October 2015: Closure of Flagship Store

-In October 2015, Ivanka Trump's flagship store on Mercer Street was reported to be closed.
+In October 2015, it was reported that Ivanka Trump's flagship store on Mercer Street closed.

 2015: Guest Judge on Project Runway All Stars